-According to the CDC, outdoor air quality has improved since the 1990s as far as smog and particle pollution.
+According to the CDC, outdoor air quality has improved over the last thirty years as far as smog and particle pollution.
 However, what about air temperature and how does that affect breathing?
-Is it healthier to breath in cold or warm air?
+Is it healthier to breathe in cold or warm air?
 How does air quality affect health?

 If you are an asthma sufferer, cold air is a common trigger for an attack according to Mayo Clinic.
 Cold air causes lungs to constrict and cold air can cause the lungs to swell and become inflamed.